This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Bacon Addition: Cook a strip of bacon first, then use the drippings instead of butter to fry the potatoes.
-Crumble the bacon and stir it in before serving.
+Potatoes O’Brien with Bacon: Cook 1 strip of bacon in the skillet first, then fry the potatoes in the drippings in place of the butter.
+Crumble the bacon and stir it back in before serving.

 How To Make Potatoes O’Brien

-These step-by-step photos show how to make this single serving skillet potatoes recipe.
+These step-by-step photos show how to make Potatoes O’Brien crispy in a skillet.
 For exact measurements and full instructions, see the recipe card below.

-- Bring a pot of water to a boil.
-Add the diced potatoes and cook for about 3 minutes.
-Drain and set aside.
+- Bring a small saucepan of water to a boil.
+Add the diced potato and boil for 3 minutes, then drain well and set it aside.
+This softens the inside so the potato crisps quickly in the skillet instead of staying raw in the center.

 - Melt the butter in a 10-inch skillet over medium heat.
-Once it sizzles, add the onions, bell peppers, and garlic to one side of the pan and the potatoes to the other.
+When it sizzles, add the potato to one side of the pan and the onion, bell peppers, and garlic to the other.
+Keeping them apart lets the potato brown while the vegetables soften.

-- Once the potatoes are golden on one side, stir everything together and cook for a few more minutes until the potatoes are as browned as you like.
+- Once the potato is golden on the bottom, stir everything together and cook 2 to 3 minutes more, until the pieces are as browned as you like.
 Taste and add salt if needed.

-A cast-iron skillet will give the potatoes the best color, but a regular 10-inch skillet works too—that’s what I used for the photos.
+A cast-iron skillet gives the potato the best color, though a regular 10-inch skillet works too.
+That’s what I used for these photos.

 Expert Tips